- Measuring Growth

 Although conceptually easy, the statistical rigor necessary to provide precise and reliable growth measures requires that several important analytical problems be addressed when analyzing longitudinal student data, which is critically important in any reporting used for educator evaluations.

 In short, a simple gain calculation does not provide a reliable estimate of growth for students linked to an educator.
 Value-added estimates based on simple calculations are often correlated with the type of students served by the educators.
-Such models often unfairly disadvantage educators serving low-achieving students and unfairly advantage educators serving high-achieving students.
+Such models often unfairly disadvantage educators serving students with a history of lower achievement and unfairly advantage educators serving students with a history of higher achievement.

 However, it is not necessary to be a statistician to understand the educational implications of EVAAS reporting.
 With the EVAAS web application, educators have a wealth of reports that go beyond a single estimate of student growth and assist in identifying accelerants and impediments to student learning.